sketch-hq/file-format-series-sketch-to-json/README.md

-# File Format Series 01: Sketch to JSON
+# File Format Series: Sketch to JSON

 This repository contains the source code for the [File Format Series 01: Sketch to JSON](#) blog post.